X-Ray Inspection Services for Foreign Material in Food

 Consistency and Detection Performance

-In-house reinspection often relies on manual processes or equipment not optimized for detailed investigation.
-Our medical-grade X-ray systems, when used at scale and properly configured, provide more accurate detection across large volumes of product.
-FlexXray’s medical-grade systems are configured per project and operated at speeds designed for detection accuracy — capable of identifying foreign material down to 0.8mm depending on product and contaminant type.
+In-house reinspection relies on manual processes or equipment not optimized for detailed investigation.
+Our medical-grade X-ray systems provide more accurate detection across large volumes of product.
+FlexXray’s purpose-built systems are configured per project and operated at speeds designed for detection accuracy—capable of identifying some foreign material down to 0.8mm in size.

 Speed and Throughput